MihaMarkocic/cloudservices/AWS/README.md

 # AWS provisioning/automation examples
-This subdirectory contains an examples of cloud-based web server and cloud storage deployment.
+This subdirectory contains an example of cloud-based web server and storage deployment.
 Running this example results in:
  - Creating and importing ssh key to AWS
  - Linux virtual machine with apache webserver
  - Cloud storage set up as a static website